sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 But I've entirely abandoned any notion of handling various conventions.
-It's all much too complex and while I do not enjoy telling anybody to conform to a monoculture I really don't have the energy for much beyond an international standard.
+It's all much too complex and while I do not enjoy telling anybody to conform to a monoculture I really don't have the energy for much beyond one international standard.
 Although I'm not sure what there is in the way of international standards around fraction digit grouping.
 I just followed Wikipedia but I would prefer sixes or threes myself, to continue the pattern of aligning with SI prefixes (in fact, looking at